barisgecer/facegan/README.md

 <br/>

 ## Citation
-f this work is useful for your research, please cite our [paper](https://arxiv.org/pdf/1804.03675.pdf):
+this work is useful for your research, please cite our [paper](https://arxiv.org/pdf/1804.03675.pdf):

 ```
 @article{gecer2018semisup,